SUBSCRIBE

 AS OF

-The AS OF clause allows specifying a timestamp at which the SUBSCRIBE should begin returning results, in order to inspect the historical state of a relation.
-If AS OF is specified, no rows whose timestamp is less than the specified timestamp will be returned.
-If the timestamp specified is earlier than the earliest historical state retained by the source relations, an error will be signaled.
+When a history rentention period is configured for the object(s) powering the subscription, the AS OF clause allows specifying a timestamp at which the SUBSCRIBE command should begin returning results.
+If AS OF is specified, no rows whose timestamp is earlier than the specified timestamp will be returned.
+If the timestamp specified is earlier than the earliest historical state retained by the underlying objects, an error is thrown.

 UP TO